HomeLatest NewsEnterprise ITWipro migrates HR databases from on-premise to Oracle Cloud

 Shift toward cloud-based HR operations

-Harish Singh, vice president and global head of infrastructure and applications management, Wipro, said the move was part of a broader effort to digitise key internal systems and improve efficiency.
+Harish Singh, and head of infrastructure and management, Wipro, said the move was part of a broader effort to digitise key internal systems and improve efficiency.
 “Strengthening our payroll and recruitment systems is critical to building a future-ready workforce,” he said.

 The company has long used Oracle databases to run its HR functions.
 The new setup shifts the same workloads to Oracle’s cloud data centres, reducing the need for Wipro to maintain and secure physical infrastructure.